A Prairie Home Companion (2006)

 "Sweet Land" is a love story set amidst the farms of southwestern Minnesota's prairie grasslands, where the land has sustained life and inspired creativity (the area is home to several renowned authors and artists) for hundreds of years.
 The city of Montevideo is the place to visit to experience the rich history of life on the prairie.
 The city is home to many historic sites, museums, National Register properties and parks, including Historic Chippewa City, the Chicago Milwaukee & St. Paul Depot and the Swensson Farm Museum, which features a 22-room brick farmhouse, grist mill and timber frame barn.

 The Mighty Ducks (1992)

 Minnesota is well known as a hockey-loving state, so it's fitting that "The Mighty Ducks" (along with its sequels) was filmed here.
 Rice Park, a public square in St. Paul established in 1849, is featured in the film along with ice sculptures from the annual Saint Paul Winter Carnival.
-The park is a peaceful haven in the heart of downtown, surrounded by such St. Paul landmarks as the Saint Paul Hotel, Landmark Center, Ordway and St. Paul Public Library.
+The park is a peaceful haven in the heart of downtown, surrounded by such St. Paul landmarks as The Saint Paul Hotel, Landmark Center, Ordway theater and St. Paul Public Library.

-For many viewers, Fargo, written and directed by Minnesota natives Joel and Ethan Coen, immortalized Minnesota as the land of funny accents, snow-swept landscapes, shady car dealers and duck stamp artists.
+For many viewers, "Fargo," written and directed by Minnesota natives Joel and Ethan Coen, immortalized Minnesota as the land of funny accents, snow-swept landscapes, shady car dealers and duck stamp artists.
 The production shot in many locations throughout the state, but few capture the Minnesota lifestyle depicted in the movie more than the small resort towns of the Brainerd Lakes Area.
 A haven for outdoor enthusiasts who enjoy everything from golfing, canoeing, snowmobiling and skiing, the Brainerd area also features year-round fishing on many of its 465 lakes.